Best Single-Premium Life Insurance Companies

 Single-premium universal life insurance

-This flexible SPL insurance option allows you to adjust the death benefit and make additional premium payments.
-The cash value of single-premium universal life insurance grows at a specified interest rate, which may adapt with market conditions, potentially offering higher returns than single-pay whole life insurance policies.
+This flexible SPL insurance option lets you adjust the death benefit and make additional premium payments.
+The cash value of single-premium universal life insurance grows at a specified interest rate that can adapt with market conditions, often offering higher returns than single-pay whole life insurance policies.

 Single-premium universal life insurance suits those who value flexibility and can handle some variability in investment returns.